Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Conclusions

-Another fruitful avenue for future inquiry lies in enriching the contextual GPR with a correlated multi-output structure.
-In the present implementation, each response-function coefficient is modeled using an independent Gaussian process, a choice that prioritizes numerical stability and avoids overparameterization in high-dimensional feature spaces.
+Second, the current implementation models each response-function coefficient using an independent Gaussian process, a choice that simplifies the implementation while remaining well-justified given that the three coefficients are always combined jointly at the outcome stage through the response function.
 In future work, the GPR framework could be extended to incorporate cross-output covariance through coregionalization or related multi-output GPR constructions.
 Such structures would allow the GPR to learn explicit dependencies among the latent functions and may further improve sample efficiency and predictive performance in regions where treatment effects exhibit shared spatial or socio-economic structure.

-Another important direction for future research is to extend the current spatially and socio-economically aware framework into a full spatio–temporal setting.
-The present metamodel is based on cross-sectional data, treating counties as static units, characterized by geographic centroids and socio-economic features over the five-year study period.
+Third, the present metamodel is based on cross-sectional data, treating counties as static units, characterized by geographic centroids and socio-economic features over the five-year study period.
 In reality, epidemic trajectories are shaped not only by the underlying disease dynamics but also by policy shifts and emerging drug trends which evolve over time.
 Subsequently, intervention outcomes can be better optimized when modeled over time and allowed to adapt to the changing dynamics.
 Incorporating the time dimension would transform the model into a spatio-temporal GPR, where each county’s coefficient vector depends not only on spatial–socio-economic features but also on time.

+A natural starting point would be to extend the GPR kernel to jointly model spatial and temporal variation, capturing smooth evolution of the response-function coefficients over time while preserving the efficiency of the current framework.
+The heteroscedastic noise model and two-step sequential design would extend naturally to this setting, with the first step selecting the most uncertain county-year combination at each iteration rather than a county alone, enabling the metamodel to capture how treatment effectiveness evolved as the opioid epidemic changed over the 2015--2019 period and to propagate temporal uncertainty into county-level policy recommendations.